Hobson Street, Macclesfield – sinkhole repair works

 - The Highway civil works are as follows for late October – early November commencement:

-- Installation of a new manhole in Ryle St and culvert investigation works
+- Installation of a new manhole in Ryle Street and culvert investigation works

-- Installation of a new manhole in Hobson St and reinstatement of carriageway
+- Installation of a new manhole in Hobson Street and reinstatement of carriageway

 We are continuing to liaise with landowners to ensure that the second phase of works can progress without risk to staff and members of the public.